peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 layout to be a *QHBoxLayout*.
 Then it populates that layout with three items, which it calls *left*, *middle*, and *right_btn*.
-The item called *left* is specified as  QGroupBox, and it will get the text *Fruits* - by calling *setText()* on it.
+The item called *left* is specified as  QGroupBox, and it will get the text *Fruits* - by calling *setTitle()* on it.
+The first item called *label1* will get the text *Apple*, by calling *setText()* on it.

 The example also shows how you can access the objects created afterwards.

 ## Anatomy of the Input Text
 Each line of input creates an object of the type specified by the second word, and gives that object the name specified by the first word.
-The relative indentation of the first word specifies the parent-child hierarchy that the builder will create.
+The relative indentation of the first words specifies the parent-child hierarchy that the builder will create.

-The **type word** on the right hand side will **usually** be one of the shortcut keywords as illustrated by the example.
-These refer to commonly used QLayouts and QWidgets.
-More details of this follow.

-While the indented alignment of the *name* words is of central importance, there is no significance to the alignment of the *type words*.
+The indented alignment of the *name* words is of central importance.
+But there is no significance to the alignment of the *type words*.
 They are lined up in the example solely for readability.

 ## Parent / Child Relationships Supported
-The builder appropriates Qt's existing notion of parent child relationships, but has a much wider and looser interpretation of it - as you will see below.
+The builder *'borrows'* Qt's existing notion of parent child relationships, but has a much wider and looser interpretation of it - as you will see below.

 The builder *'adds'* children to their *'parent'* using the following simple